10 Famous Festivals in Japan

 1. Gion Matsuri

-One of Japan’s most famous and most significant festivals, the Gion Festival, takes place every July in Kyoto.
+One of Japan’s most famous and significant festivals, the Gion Festival, takes place every July in Kyoto.

 Initially, they used it to purify and soothe disease-causing spirits in Japan’s indigenous, nature-based Shinto faith.